Main Content

 X-ray

 A CT scan uses x-rays to make detailed pictures of the structures inside your body.
-During the test, you’ll lie on a table that’s attached to a donut-shaped machine, called CT scanner.
+During the test, you’ll lie on a table that’s attached to a donut-shaped machine, called a CT scanner.
 You may get contrast dye injected into a vein or in a drink that you swallow.
 This helps to show parts of your body more clearly.

 Learn more about general CT scans or choose a specific test from the list below: